Bank of England's Mann doubles down on backing for rate hikes

-BUDAPEST, Feb 6 (Reuters) - Bank of England rate-setter Catherine Mann said on Monday another increase in interest rates was likely to be the next policy move, in her view.
+BUDAPEST, Feb 6 (Reuters) - Bank of England rate-setter Catherine Mann on Monday backed further increases in interest rates and warned that pausing, as some of her colleagues advocate, risked a confusing "policy boogie" if it turned out rates would need to rise again.

+After hiking interest rates to 4% last week, the BoE's Monetary Policy Committee (MPC) signalled it was close to pausing a run of increases which began in December 2021.

+Mann, consistently the most hawkish member of the MPC, said the risk of under-tightening policy far outweighed the alternative.

 "We need to stay the course, and in my view the next step in Bank Rate is still more likely to be another hike than a cut or hold," Mann said in a speech delivered to the Lamfalussy Lectures Conference in Budapest.

+The BoE's own forecasts show inflation falling well below the 2% target in the coming years.

+On Friday BoE Chief Economist Huw Pill, regarded as a centrist figure on the MPC, said it was important not to raise borrowing costs too high.

-(Reporting by Gergely Szakacs in Budapest, writing by Andy Bruce in Manchester; editing by Sarah Young)
+(Reporting by Gergely Szakacs in Budapest, writing by Andy Bruce in Manchester; editing by Sarah Young, William James and Kate Holton)

 ((andy.bruce@thomsonreuters.com; +442075134461; Reuters Messaging: @brucereuters))